 Geneva to Nice Mont Ventoux RouteThe Geneva to Nice Mont Ventous Route is an epic 8-day cycling trip starts on the shores of Lake Geneva before heading through the French Alps towards the sun-drenched beaches of Nice.
 Unlike the traditional Route des Grandes Alpes, this route provides riders with the opportunity to ride one of the most famous mountains in the history of the Tour de France, the ``Giant of the Provence`` Mont Ventoux.

 Geneva to Nice Mont Ventoux Route

-This demanding cycling challenge begins on the shores of Lake Geneva and takes you through the French Alps and the Provence to the sun-drenched beaches of the Mediterranean Sea.
+The Geneva to Nice Mont Ventoux Route is a demanding cycling challenge that begins on the shores of Lake Geneva and takes you through the French Alps and the Provence to the sun-drenched beaches of the Mediterranean Sea.

 During your 7-days of cycling, your will experience unforgettable scenery ranging from spectacular mountain peaks, stunning limestone cliffs, majestic gorges, and colorful lavender fields.

 This trip will include many of the famous cyclings climbs that feature within the Tour de France, Col de la Colombiere, Col des Aravis, Cormet de Roselend, Col du Telegraphe, Col du Galibier, Col d’Iozard, and the mythical Mont Ventoux.